programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-As demonstrated above, Plotly will *automatically* add a legend to the graph if you are dividing attributes by colour (this can be avoided if desired).
+As demonstrated above, Plotly will automatically add a legend to the graph if you are dividing attributes by colour (this can be avoided if desired).
 The legend is also interactive: clicking once on an element will remove its corresponding bar from the graph; double-clicking on an element will isolate all others.

 ### Line Graphs

 Let's move on to creating a line graph.
-As a general rule, Plotly Express graphs are created using the syntax `px.somegraph()`, where `somegraph` represents the graph being created: for example, while we used the syntax `px.bar()` to create a bar chart, we will use `px.line()` to create a line graph.
+As a general rule, Plotly Express graphs are created using the syntax `px.somegraph()`, where `somegraph` represents the graph being created.
+While we used the syntax `px.bar()` to create a bar chart, we will use `px.line()` to create a line graph.
 The exact term needed for each graph type can be found via the [Plotly documentation](https://plotly.com/python/#basic-charts).

 Our line graph will illustrate changes in prosecution rates per crime type over the research period.
-As before, we will need to create a new `DataFrame` which groups cases by both year and offence type:
+As before, we will need to create a new `DataFrame` which groups cases both by year and offence type:

 ```python
 # Creates new DataFrame containing counts of prosecutions per offence type and year